kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Client Side

-Development of the clients are done on [ObservableHQ](https://observablehq.com/@mt-cs/movenet-3d-pose-tracking-webcam-1).
+The development of the clients is done on [ObservableHQ](https://observablehq.com/@mt-cs/movenet-3d-pose-tracking-webcam-1).
 It is the notebook paradigm to JavaScript projects. (for those of you familiar with Jupyter notebooks, this is the [equivalent with JavaScript](https://codewithhugo.com/observablehq-notebooks-for-javascript-demos-and-prototypes/) instead of Python).

 There are two notebook webcams that are equivalent to one another, which emit data to the server.
 The third ObservableHQ notebook is the receiver that takes in both webcams data from the server.